chaordichris/simple_kelly/README.md

 # simple_kelly
- simple streamlit app which review the kelly criteria
+ simple streamlit app that reviews the kelly criteria and some simple applications of the kelly criteria to the stock market.